4 Tips on How to Sell During COVID19

 Tip #2 Follow Up is the Key to a Successful Event

 You've decided on a date to launch your live social media event.
 Now is the time to do an immense amount of follow-up to make sure seats are filled for the event.
 Limit the number of people you will personally invite to 5-8 people, especially if you sell insurance products.
 I know what you're thinking...that's not enough, what if they don't show up?
-By personally inviting each person to the event, and doing the follow-up I suggested, it's likely they will attend.
+By personally inviting each person to the event, and doing the follow-up I suggest, it's likely they will attend.

 - Personally invite every person by phone.
 Leaving a voice message doesn't count, you must talk to them to begin building trust and a relationship.